osamaqarem/drag-select/README.md

 ## Performance

 Running this utility is not inherently expensive.
 It works by doing some math on every [frame update](https://docs.swmansion.com/react-native-reanimated/docs/advanced/useFrameCallback/) and only when panning the list.
+In my testing, I could not manage to get any frame drops at this point.

 Performance cost comes from the additional logic added in response to changes in selection.
-If you're finding that this is not the case, please submit an issue with details/reproduction and I'm happy to take a look.
+You can easily cause frame drops by running expensive animations.

 > [!TIP]
 > Try to be conservative in list item animations on selection change.

-### +60Hz Displays

-Only tested on a 60Hz display.

-Drag-to-select calcuations happen once per frame.
-The more frames are rendered each second, the more often that calculation occurs.
-If the perceived responsiveness when executing this utility 60 times/sec on a 120Hz display the same as executing it 120 times/sec, then this could be something to optimize.
+> - Don't animate too many things
+> - Keep animations short
+>
+> Check out the [recipes](#recipes) for what this might look like.

 ## Currently Not Supported